christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 also possibly translate to either "son of god", or "son of Lord Aesar/Asar (Osiris)".
 The Greek language often added the prefix "K" to words borrowed from other languages, so Aesar ("god") -> Greek Kaesar -> Latin Caesar.
-So, both Asander and Caesar are titles meaning "Lord King" in their respective languages (Scythian and Latin) but deriving from the same Indo-European root for king.
+Both Asander and Caesar are titles meaning "Lord King" in their respective languages (Scythian and Latin) but deriving from the same Indo-European root for king.

 Cleopatra used the regional alias of Dynamis Ourania [^8] (translating to 'heavenly power'), queen of the Bosporus.
 Cimmerian